steve-perkins/config-sample-app/README.md

 4. Make some changes to the properties file in your `config-properties` project (it's not necessary to commit the changes in Git).
 Re-run the processor to sync the changes into Consul.

-5. Hit the sample app's "reload" endpoint ([http://localhost:8080/reload](http://localhost:8080/reload)) and confirm that the changes you made are reflected in real time without a restart.
+5. Hit the sample app's "refresh" endpoint ([http://localhost:8080/refresh](http://localhost:8080/refresh)) and confirm that the changes you made are reflected in real time without a restart.